luisvmf/OSA-MS9710B-Remote-Control-Software/README.md

 # OSA-MS9710B-Remote-Control-Software
 Program to remotely control Optical Spectrum Analyser MS9710B connected with RS232C port

-Requires Linux with g++, python, pyserial, wget and git installed.
+Requires Linux with g++, python, pyserial (included by default on most linux distributions), pygtk (included by default on most linux distributions), wget , unzip and git installed.

 Instructions to install:

-If you are going to use an USB to RS232C converter with OSA create a file in /etc/udev/rules.d with the name 99-usb-serial.rules with the folowing code:
+We are going to use an USB to RS232C converter with OSA, so create a file in /etc/udev/rules.d with the name 99-usb-serial.rules with the folowing code:

         SUBSYSTEM=="tty", ATTRS{idVendor}=="????", ATTRS{idProduct}=="????", ATTRS{serial}=="????", SYMLINK+="osaUSB"